w3f/Grant-Milestone-Delivery/evaluations/escrow-pallet_1_keeganquigley.md

 ## General Notes

+Thanks for the quick communication!
+Errors were fixed upon request.
 The docs were enough for me to test the pallet but I would recommend improving these for the next milestone.
-Check out [this project](https://github.com/UniversalDot/universal-dot-node) for an example of great documentation.
+Check out [this project](https://github.com/UniversalDot/universal-dot-node) for one example of great documentation.